padrino/padrino-web/source/guides/generators.md

 ~~~ shell
 $ padrino g project demo_project
 ~~~
-{: .excerpt--code }

-This would construct a Padrino application DemoApp (which extends from Padrino::Application) inside the folder ‘demo\_project’ at our current path.
+This would construct a Padrino application DemoApp (which extends from `Padrino::Application`) inside the folder `demo\_project` at our current path.
 Inside the application there would be configuration and setup performed for the default components.

 You can also define specific components to be used:

 ~~~ shell
 $ padrino g project demo_project -t rspec -e haml -m rr -s jquery -d datamapper -c sass
 ~~~
-{: .excerpt--code }

 You can also instruct the generator to skip a certain component to avoid using one at all (or to use your own):

 ~~~ shell
 $ padrino g project demo_project --test none --renderer none
 ~~~
-{: .excerpt--code }

 You can also specify an alternate name for your core application using the `--app` option:

 ~~~ shell
 $ padrino g project demo_project --app alternate_app_name # alias -n
 ~~~
-{: .excerpt--code }

 The generator uses the `bundler` gem to resolve any application dependencies when the application is newly created.
 The necessary bundler command can be executed automatically through the generator with:

 ~~~ shell
 $ padrino g project demo_project --run_bundler # alias -b
 ~~~
-{: .excerpt--code }

 or this can be done manually through executing command `bundle install` in the terminal at the root of the generated application.

 For more examples of using the project generator in common cases, check out the [Basic Projects](http://www.padrinorb.com/guides/basic-projects) guide.

 The generator framework within Padrino is extensible and additional components and tools can be added easily.
 This would be achieved through forking our project and reading through the code in `lib/generators/project.rb` and the setup instructions inside the relevant files within `lib/generators/components/`.
 We are happy to accept pull requests for additional component types not originally included (although helping us maintain them would also be appreciated).

 The project generator has several available configuration options:

 >
   Options|Default|Aliases|Description